EyalPorat/Madgwick-MARG/README.md

 For the filter to converge after startup, a higher beta filter gain is necessary (tested with `beta = 2.5` for 10 seconds, then reduced to `beta = 0.1`).

-The filter gain zeta describes the amount of gyroscope bias drift compensation (tested with `zeta = 0.0015` as the gyroscope is well calibrated).
+The filter gain zeta describes the amount of gyroscope bias drift compensation (tested with a low `zeta = 0.0015` as the gyroscope is well calibrated).

 The optimal update frequency range is quite broad for this filter.
 Tested optimal at `400hz` (`Dt = 0.0025` sec).